MikeWent/cursePackDownloader/README.md

-`[-p --process_count]  -  count of downloading processes at the same time
+[-p --process_count]  -  count of downloading processes at the same time.

 [-f --file]  -  path to unpacked modpack folder,which should contains:
-\n- manifest.json\n- overrides folder (almost always)`
+\n- manifest.json\n- overrides folder (almost always).